-- 7.0 No individual application or project may receive more than \$1.2 million in annual tax credits.
-No developer or general partner may receive tax credits in excess of 10 percent of the state's per capita volume in any calendar year.
-These limitations are subject to review and waiver bythe Minnesota Housing board.
-The applicant must provide justification for exceeding this limit for consideration by Minnesota Housing. - 7.1 No project may be divided into two or more projects during a single funding round to receive credits.
+These limitations are subject to review and waiver by the Minnesota Housing board.
+The applicant must provide justification for exceeding this limit for consideration by Minnesota Housing.

+- 7.1 No project may be divided into two or more projects during a single funding round to receive credits.
 Multiple applications, determined by Minnesota Housing to be one project, will be returned to the applicant and all fees forfeited.
 Minnesota Housing will consider factors such as, but not limited to, ownership entities, general partnerships, sponsor relationships and location of project, if contiguous site, to determine if a multiple application exists. - 7.2 Minnesota Housing may elect not to give partial credits to a higher-ranking application but to give the credits to the next ranking application that can use the balance of the credits. - 7.3 Minnesota Housing has no jurisdiction to interpret or administer Section 42, except in those instances where it has specific delegation. - 7.4 Minnesota Housing may consult with local communities, Public Housing Authorities (PHAs), Housing and Redevelopment Authorities (HRAs), RD and HUD to determine the marketability of projects.
 If, in the opinion of Minnesota Housing, the issuance of the tax credits to a project could be detrimental to existing rental property, Minnesota Housing will not issue tax credits to the applicant. - 7.5 Minnesota Housing reserves the right to adjust fees due to changing circumstances in order to cover its costs associated with producing and delivering Minnesota's HTC Program.

-Article 8 - Credits for Buildings Financed by Tax-Exempt Bonds
+Article 8 - Credits for Buildings Financed by Tax-Exempt Volume Limited Bonds

-- 8.0 Section 42 establishes a separate set of procedures to obtain tax credits through the issuance of tax-exempt bonds.
-Although the tax credits are not counted in the tax credit volume cap for the State of Minnesota, developers of projects should be aware that: - a.
-Section 42 (m)(1)(D) provides that in order for a project to receive an allocation of tax credits through the issuance of tax exempt bonds, the project must satisfy the requirements of the QAP applicable to the area in which the project is located.
-The Minnesota Housing QAP applies to all projects for which Minnesota Housing is the issuer of the bonds and all other projects for which the issuer is not located within the area covered by a suballocatorQAP.
-The project must comply with the QAP that is in effect for the calendar year in which the tax-exempt bonds that require an allocation of the state's volume cap for private activity bonds were first issued.
-If those tax-exempt bonds are issued on a short-term basis, the year the tax-exempt bonds were first issued.
-The effective QAP will always be the QAP for the year in which the tax-exempt bonds were first issued.
+- 8.0 Section 42 establishes a separate set of procedures to obtain tax credits through the issuance of tax exempt volume limited bonds.7 Although the tax credits are not counted in the tax credit volume cap for the State of Minnesota, developers of projects should be aware that: - a.
+Section 42 (m)(1)(D) provides that in order for a project to receive an allocation of tax credits through the issuance of tax exempt volume limited bonds, the project must satisfy the requirements of the QAP applicable to the area in which the project is located.
+The Minnesota Housing QAP applies to all projects for which Minnesota Housing is the issuer of the bonds and all other projects for which the issuer is not located within the area covered by a suballocator QAP.
+The project must comply with the QAP that is in effect for the calendar year in which the tax exempt volume limited bonds are issued sufficient, together with any tax exempt volume limited bonds issued in a prior calendar year, to finance at least 50 percent of the aggregate basis of the building and the land it is located on.